 Sean was first interested in animal welfare and working for the SPCA of Northern Nevada once he learned that over 2.7 million dogs and cats are euthanized annually in the United States.
 He’s had pets all his life, (and is especially a dog lover,) so it was an excellent choice for him to start working toward eliminating this terrible social issue.

-Married, and with three boys all under the age of 16, Sean’s family keeps him busy!
-In his free time (when he finds it) Sean is an avid motorcycle enthusiast and loves to take multi-day camping trips on his motorcycle.
-He also has two standard poodles, Mellie and Murphy, who are amazing dogs.
+Married, and with three teenage boys, Sean’s family keeps him busy.
+Sean is an avid gardener and motorcycle enthusiast and loves to take multi-day camping trips on his motorcycle.
+He also has four standard poodles, Mellie, Murphy, Hank, and Harley.
 Sean’s family keeps chickens, too!
-Sean is married to Kate Carter, a school teacher in Washoe County, and Kate and Mellie (their female poodle), are a therapy dog team that volunteers at Renown, does Paws 4 Passengers at the airport, and participate on the crisis response team for WCSD.
-He’s very proud of them.
+Sean is married to Kate Carter, a school teacher in Washoe County, and Kate and Mellie (their female poodle), are a therapy dog team that volunteers at Renown, Paws 4 Passengers at the airport, and participate in the crisis response team for WCSD.

 Sean believes working at the SPCA is the best job in the world.
 Every adoption that takes place here is his favorite story and he knows you can’t buy love, but you can adopt it.